floneum/floneum-site/blog/en/structured_generation_visualized.md

 }
 ```

+The output is very similar to the regex version of the parser, but it is much simpler to create.
+It is also easier to define more strict constraints like limiting the age to a specific range:

 ```inject-dioxus
 DerivingParsers {}
 ```

 ### Creating Custom Parsers

-You can create your own parser for more control over what the model generates.
+If you need even more control, you can write a custom parser for your format.
 Unlike regex, your parser can parse languages that [require context like html](https://github.com/ealmloff/html-parser).

 Regular languages are limited to patterns parsable with a set number of states.
 Recursive structures like HTML require an unbounded stack to keep track of the current depth of the HTML.
 In Kalosm, you can implement a custom parser to parse any language with an arbitrary number of states.